briannebyer/UniversityChecklist/Checklist/Readme.md

 Altered DetailView to improve overall formatting usability of app.
 Removed Spacer() in TitleView, as formatting was not suitable for other devices, only iPod touch (7th gen).

+Made sure adding tasks is only available to user in EditMode.
+However, issue with task description not showing, fixed by removed else statement and edit mode wrapper.

 ##Third (Final) Milestone Video: